Lepto-Hadronic Scenarios for TeV Extensions of Gamma-Ray Burst Afterglow Spectra

 Furthermore, the muons also decay into secondary electrons and positrons, whose synchrotron and inverse Compton emission is also shown in the SED ($p\gamma$ casc. $e^\pm$, light-blue).
-This component follows qualitatively the shape of the cooled muons, leading to a relevant contribution in the range of $\Eg \approx 10^{15}-10^{18}~\eV$.
-As can be seen from the photon loss time scale for $\gamma \gamma \to e^- e^+$ pair annihilation, at these energies the feedback into secondary pairs is very efficient, triggering the electromagnetic cascade that dominates the photon spectrum in this energy range ($\gamma \gamma \to e^\pm$, purple).
+This component follows qualitatively the power-law shape of the cooled muons, but softer by a factor of $\Eep^2$ due to the energy dependent decay rate and synchrotron cooling (see also \reffig\ref{fig:psyn_particles}), leading to a relevant contribution in the range of $\Eg \approx 10^{15}-10^{18}~\eV$.
+As can be seen from the photon loss timescale for $\gamma \gamma \to e^- e^+$ pair annihilation, at these energies, the feedback into secondary pairs is very efficient, triggering the electromagnetic cascade that dominates the photon spectrum in this energy range ($\gamma \gamma \to e^\pm$, purple).
 We can also see that the pair annihilation does not affect the proton synchrotron component sufficiently to impact the shape in the \vheband band.
-Inspecting the $\gamma \gamma \to e^- e^+$ induced cascade emission curve in the SED we can additionally see two other features.
+Inspecting the $\gamma \gamma \to e^- e^+$ induced cascade emission curve in the SED, we can additionally see two other features.
 The broad peak in the observed MeV range is due to the synchrotron emission radiated by secondary pairs, produced through $\gamma \gamma$ annihilation of primary electron synchrotron photons with the proton synchrotron photons.
 At the highest energies (up to $\Eg \approx 10^{20}~\eV$), the $\gamma \gamma \to e^- e^+$ cascade is instead triggered by the $\pi^0\to \gamma \gamma $ peak, and suppressed in the quantum synchrotron regime (\textit{Klein-Nishina} cut-off for synchrotron radiation).

 Finally, we also see a subdominant component of the secondary electrons from the $pp$ induced cascade, which follows the shape of the parent proton spectrum (power-law with spectral index 2 in this case).